TBA Cares is our Caring Committee.

 Where to Donate Items

-- Men’s, Casual: Midnight Run, Dobbs Ferry (there are boxes in the Temple Coat Room).
-And they can always use new (in package) underwear and socks.
+- Men’s, Casual: Midnight Run, Dobbs Ferry (boxes in the Temple Coat Room).
+They can always use new (in-package) underwear and socks.

 - Women’s, Career: Career Closet, Briarcliff Manor (in Briarcliff Congregational Church)

-- Children’s: Kids’ Kloset.
-Clothing can be gently used or new; underwear and socks must be new in the package.
-Kids’ Kloset accepts seasonally, appropriate, clean clothing.
+- Children’s: Kids’ Kloset — gently used or new clothing; underwear and socks must be new in the package.

 - All: Organizations that accept clothing for men, women, and children: